 Every volume of the journal focuses on a theme, chosen by the Editorial Board.
 Articles should address an aspect of the theme, though we also welcome articles outside of the stated theme.
 Sometimes a cluster of articles is submitted that can form a mini-theme or symposium within the larger issue.

-Articles should not exceed twenty pages, double-spaced, or about 5000 words and should follow Chicago Manual of Style guidelines.
+Articles should not exceed twenty pages, double-spaced, or about 5000 words and should follow Chicago Manual of Style guidelines (https://www.youtube.com/watch?v=-3jWXum1ecU).
 Notes should be indicated with superior numerals and placed as endnotes at the conclusion of the article.
 Normally, there is no bibliography.
-A cover sheet should show the title of the article, the author's or authors' name(s), title, institution, location and email address for publication in case readers wish to dialogue with the author.
+The first page of the article should show (a) the title of the article, (b) the author's or authors' name(s), (c) title, (d) institution, (e) location and (f) email address for publication in case readers wish to dialogue with the author.
 If you as an author do not wish your email address to be included, please state so when you submit an article for publication.

-Normally, the format of the journal has not included an abstract or keywords.
-This is still true of the hard copy version of the journal.
-Yet, the journal also publishes online, through Simon Fraser University, and the SFU format does allow for a brief abstract and keywords, to facilitate computer searches.
-Authors are encouraged to provide a brief abstract (50 words) and three keywords that reflect the primary subject of the article.
-If an author does not provide an abstract or keywords, the Editor will provide such for the online version.
+The journal publishes open access, online, through Simon Fraser University, and the SFU format requires a brief abstract and keywords, to facilitate computer searches.
+Authors are required to provide a brief abstract (up to 50 words) and at least three keywords that reflect the primary subject of the article.
+If an author does not provide an abstract or keywords, the Editor will require them before being published online.

 RP is committed to the cultivation of young and/or first time authors.
 If you have an idea for a submission or a draft version of a possible article, RP would welcome the opportunity to give you feedback and guide you toward the eventual publication of your article.